josephmjoy/robotics/python_robotutils/NOTES.md

 ## January 25, 2018C JMJ: Removed `__len__` from ConcurrentDict
 It was triggered by a Pylint warning in `comm/robotcomm.py` not test for a collection to be empty by `len(collection) == 0`.
 You are supposed to just use `not collection`.
-But I can't do that for ConcurrentDictionaries, and anyway, its questionable to ask what the length is at any instant.
+But I can't do that for `ConcurrentDict`, and anyway, its questionable to ask what the length is at any instant.
 So I removed `__len__` and added `empty`.
 The doc tests and unit tests have been changed to reflect this and tests pass.